missystar/Went/User-Guide.md

 ##### Type0 / Silent SMS / Stealth SMS / Ping SMS

 Law enforcement agencies are very often [see this German article](http://www.heise.de/newsticker/meldung/Zoll-BKA-und-Verfassungsschutz-verschickten-2010-ueber-440-000-stille-SMS-1394593.html) sending out so-called "Silent SMS" (also called Stealth SMS / Ping SMS), which is is a **Type0 SMS**.
 That means that those SMS do not show up on a display of a target device, nor trigger any acoustical signal when received.
 But when they are delivered they generate a delivery receipt and, most importantly, are recorded in a data retention database together with the location of a mobile phone which received it.
 There's no need for an IMSI-Catcher then.
-AIMSICD aims to reliably detect and warn users of silent SMS.
+AIMSICD aims to detect and warn users of these.

-AIMSICD is not yet able to detect this type of message.
+:exclamation: AIMSICD is not yet able to detect this type of message.
 You may [help us adding that feature](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/69)!

 If AIMSICD intercepts a Flash SMS (Type 0), you will immediately see an Alert on your screen: